quasilyte/quasisolar-mission/docs/gameplay_notes.md

 * Can perform more advanced movement tricks
 * More careful energy management
 * Less deliberate mistakes (bots make such mistakes sometimes; experienced bots do it very rarely)
+* Higher self-preservation (may retreat more when low on health)

 In a single player mode, all Earthling pilots start as rookies and then gain experience through battles.
 This makes it more desirable to keep allied pilots alive, so they can improve.